-- A. All deficient work performance evaluations are to be reviewed by the unit director/school center head/or next in authority relationship, before presentation to the administrator to ensure that: - 1.
+- A. All deficient work performance evaluations are to be reviewed by the unit director/school center head/or next in authority relationship, before presentation to the evaluatee to ensure that: - 1.
 Evaluations are based upon job performance and related activities, - 2.
 Any deficiencies noted have been brought to the attention of the employee and supporting documentation is available, and - 3.
-The instructions in the evaluation process have been followed. - B. All unsatisfactory evaluations used as a basis for discharge/demotion of an administrator are to be submitted to the appropriate department head for informational purposes. - C. Evaluations with a recommendation of RETENTION are to be reviewed by the next higher supervisor to ensure that performance of all employees is properly reported and that evaluations within the department are consistent. - D. An administrator may submit a written response within ten (10) days of the receipt of the evaluation to Personnel Services.
-The response is to be attached to the evaluation. - E. An administrator may appeal an evaluation through the JCPS Local Evaluation Appeal Panel (LEAP) according to the procedures set forth in the JCPS Certified Evaluation Plan.
+The appropriate evaluation process has been followed. - B. All unsatisfactory evaluations used as a basis for discharge/demotion of an administrator are to be submitted to the appropriate department head for informational purposes. - C. Evaluations with a recommendation of RETENTION are to be reviewed by the evaluator's supervisor to ensure that performance of all employees is properly reported and that evaluations within the department are consistent. - D. The evaluatee may submit a written response within ten (10) days of the receipt of the evaluation to Personnel Services.
+The response is to be attached to the evaluation. - E. The evaluatee may appeal an evaluation through the JCPS Local Evaluation Appeal Panel (LEAP) according to the procedures set forth in the JCPS Certified Evaluation Plan.